About Us – Sophia Taylor and On The Scent

 Of course there were also the comedians at Christmas, the young men who were wanting to buy for their girlfriends who would pop in slightly merry as they felt they needed Dutch courage to come into the lingerie department of the store.

 However, my heart was always with animals, especially dogs and slowly as time went on I started to help friends to train their own dogs as well as my own, eventually helping me to make the decision to start training other people and their dogs on a one to one and finally starting up the classes.

-As of 21st Ocober 2009 I have been with the ‘Guild of Dog Trainers as a Master Dog Trainer’.
-For further information please go to www.godt.org.uk .
+Since 21st October 2009 I have been with the ‘Guild of Dog Trainers as a Master Dog Trainer’.
+For further information please go to www.godt.org.uk

 Since starting up ‘On The Scent’ I have met some wonderful people and their beautiful if not sometimes challenging canine companions.

 After appearing in the November 2009 issue off the Suffolk Magazine, I was invited as of January 2010 to write a monthly column for them on Dog Training and Behaviour.
 I felt extremely lucky and blessed to be given this opportunity to continue to promote responsible dog ownership to the general public.
 I gave up this opportunity in 2016 due to life simply getting in the way.

 I feel I would like to mention that for me personally if it wasn’t for my Christian faith my path may have been very different.

 Thank you for visiting the ‘On the Scent’ website.
 We hope you enjoyed its content and will want to tell your friends about us.